 Coloring discolored concrete with a chemical stain is another way of making color deviations less noticeable.
 Darker colors generally hide color variations more effectively.
 Chemical dyes can be used on concrete indoors or outdoors.

 Concrete Discoloration Causes

-This discoloration is likely caused by differences in the hardening and degree of hydration of cementitious surfacing materials under high humidity and high ambient temperature conditions.
+Differences in the hardening and degree of hydration of cementitious surfacing materials under high humidity and ambient temperature conditions likely cause this discoloration.

-In particular, the additional hydration of ferritic compounds in cementitious materials leads to reduced availability of iron to oxidize and discolor concrete.
+In particular, the additional hydration of ferritic compounds in cementitious materials reduces iron availability to oxidize and discolor concrete.
 In addition, research has shown that staining occurs under certain conditions, including oxygen and water availability.

 Blotchy Concrete Remedies

 Fast-drying of concrete leads to insufficient humidity to produce the color, while continuous immersion does not allow air access.
 In both cases, there is no discoloration.
 Therefore, keeping the concrete wet for the required curing time and drying it as quickly as possible is recommended.
 For example, a wet canvas covered with plastic sheeting should be removed in the morning of a hot day rather than in the evening or before it rains.